scarioscia/scarioscia.github.io/_posts/2023-02-16-intersession.md

 We were pretty lucky that our group split cleanly into two groups with regard to programming experience: 5 students had responses along the lines of "I've taken courses in Python and related languages", and the other 5 clustered around "I get the basic idea of coding: type and computer go vroom."

-There was more variation in their experience with biology (some juniors who had taken most of the courses required for the biology major, and some first-years who took AP Bio), but we decided to leverage that variety and let the students drive the broad biological topics with their own curiosity.
+There was more variation in their experience with biology (some juniors who had taken most of the courses required for the biology major, and some first-years whose most recent course was AP Bio), but we decided to leverage that variety and let the students drive the broad biological topics with their own curiosity.

 To borrow Andrew's wording from the Syllabus, we ran the course in two sections (in two separate rooms), "one of which focuses more on coding fundamentals and syntax, and one which moves at a faster pace and covers more biological implementation for students comfortable with programming."